 Video of the Day

-Hang from a chinup bar with both arms extended and your legs hanging straight down, with your pelvis tilted back slightly.
-Raise your legs until they form a 90-degree angle with your torso, then slowly return to the starting position.
+HOW TO DO IT: Hang from a chinup bar with both arms extended and legs straight.
+Tighten your abdominal muscles and raise your legs until they form a 90-degree angle with your torso.
+Hold for 1 to 2 seconds, then slowly return to the starting position.